 - Pulmonary embolism.

-If following a history and examination, a cardiac cause of chest pain is suspected, then the athlete should be referred for a resting Electrocardiogram (ECG).
-If this is normal an exercise test may be performed.
+If following a history and examination, cardiac chest pain is suspected, then you should be referred for a resting Electrocardiogram (ECG).
+If your ECG is normal then you may need to do an exercise test.

 Sudden cardiac death syndrome

-In older athletes, Coronary heart disease is the most common cause, followed by mitral valve prolapse.
+- In older athletes, Coronary heart disease is the most common cause or cardiac chest pain, followed by mitral valve prolapse.

-There are rarely any symptoms to indicate the presence of this condition before a sudden collapse during exercise.
+There are rarely any cardiac symptoms or chest pain to indicate the presence of this condition before a sudden collapse during exercise.
 In those who do demonstrate early symptoms, these may include:

 - Chest pain.